 She had closed her eyes as the young man had done exactly what the young junkie girl had expected.
 He had pulled a third knife from his back pocket and lunged forward.
 The girl was waiting for her mind to register the pain, but none came.
 She opened her eyes, seeing only sympathy in his.

 The knife had stopped just before her throat.
 The young man spoke soft and slow.
+He spoke like she imagined a doctor might speak to a patient who has just had a therapy session, dealing still with the harsh nature of her past circumstance.
+He sounded sorry.
 “Do you think you have what it takes to live in such a cruel world, Angela?”

 The girl didn’t speak at first.
 She assumed he was talking about their surroundings and what had happened.
 She looked around at the bodies, taking into consideration all of the times the both of them, her parents, had beaten her, shot her up so the men that were much too large for her could have their way regardless, and all the times she had been left for dead when she needed them the most.
 She considered everything else on top of the events of that night, and felt an odd calm wash over her.
 Whatever she had accepted before was simply cardinal now.
 It was as good as the word of God.

 Without looking back at him, she spoke.
 “I guess I can, even if it is ugly,” she said in a misty voice.

 He smiled.
 “Good,” he said, reeling as if his mortal lesson was a success.
 “Now, don’t let me come back to visit my parents again only to find out that the loose end I left is stinking up this town any further,” He said, pointing the knife accusingly.